dambergn-codefellows/snakes-cafe/README.md

 - Added exit to commands that will exit program.
 - Added Category command to show available categories.
 - Added Manual / help command.
+- Type "order" to view your current order so far.
+- Tax rate has a easily changeable variable at top of code.

 # Software
 - linux